javascript-tutorial/pt.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 }
 ```

-For all built-in errors, the error object inside `catch` block has two main properties:
+For all built-in errors, the error object has two main properties:

 `name`
 : Error name.
-For an undefined variable that's `"ReferenceError"`.
+For instance, for an undefined variable that's `"ReferenceError"`.

 `message`
 : Textual message about error details.